Why e-commerce in Nigeria remains unregulated despite market growth

 “As e-commerce evolves in Nigeria, it may have outpaced existing regulatory frameworks.
 This oversight can result in regulatory gaps where laws must fully address the specific challenges online businesses present.
 The complexity of this sector makes it challenging to enact laws and policies without proper planning, as regulation on e-commerce needs to cover various aspects such as online payments, logistics, consumer protection, data privacy, and taxation, which require careful planning,” Madumere said.

-He explained that stringent regulations may hinder innovation and the growth of e-commerce given the early stage of the sector’s development in Nigeria and the need to nurture innovation and encourage the entry of new businesses.
-He said there is a need to strike a balance between both regulation and innovation.
+He said stringent regulations may hinder innovation and the growth of e-commerce, given the early stage of the sector’s development in Nigeria and the need to nurture innovation and encourage the entry of new businesses.
+He added that there is a need to strike a balance between both regulation and innovation.

 In 2021, retail e-commerce sales amounted to approximately $5.2 trillion worldwide.
-This figure is forecast to grow by 56 percent over the next years, reaching about 8.1 trillion dollars by 2026, according to Statista
+This figure is forecast to grow by 56 percent over the next few years, reaching about $8.1 trillion by 2026, according to Statista.

-For Robert Awodu, head of communication, Jumia Nigeria, the lack of a regulatory body should be traced to the fact that it falls under the Ministry of Communication and Digital Economy and the Lagos Chamber of Commerce which have an e-Commerce body that works with the government on facilitating e-commerce policies.

-Meanwhile, Anichebe highlighted other significant factors contributing to the absence of regulations in the sector below
+Meanwhile, Anichebe highlighted other significant factors responsible for the absence of regulations in the sector below.

-The Nigerian government recognizes that e-commerce has become a significant contributor to the nation’s economy and a source of job creation.
+The Nigerian government recognises that e-commerce has become a significant contributor to the nation’s economy and a source of job creation.
 Unwarranted regulation could stifle the growth of the sector and deter potential investors.
-The government may be wary of dampening the entrepreneurial spirit and innovation that thrives within the e-commerce space, as it has the potential to bolster the economy further.
+The government may be wary of dampening the entrepreneurial spirit and innovation that thrive within the e-commerce space, as it has the potential to bolster the economy further.

 Resistance to e-commerce regulation may also come from industry stakeholders, particularly the larger players who have a dominant market presence.
 These entities might lobby against stringent regulations to maintain their competitive advantage and avoid additional compliance costs that could impact their profit margins.
 Additionally, smaller e-commerce businesses might express concerns over their ability to comply with complex regulatory requirements, which could disadvantage them against larger competitors.